 The Center for Women and Business (CWB) offers a Fellowship for approximately 20 male and female undergraduate students each spring semester.
-The program provides men and women real-world leadership preparation and understanding of contemporary women’s and families’ workplace issues, with a focus on the advancement of women in the corporate sector.
+The program provides men and women real-world leadership preparation through an exploration of current workplace diversity issues and best practices, with an emphasis on gender.

 As a CWB Fellow, you delve into issues such as the millennial generation’s impact on the workplace, managing confidence, the benefits of gender balance, gender intelligence, unconscious bias, men as allies, the wage gap, mentorship and sponsorship, and strategic authenticity.